 Paris /par-is/ as a boys' name (also used more regularly as girls' name Paris) is pronounced PARE-iss.
 It is of Greek origin.
 Greek mythology: Paris was the young and beautiful prince of Troy whose love affair with Helen caused the Trojan war.
 Paris has also been used in English as a surname for immigrants from the capital of France.
 The city was named after the Gallic tribe that founded it, the Parisii.
 See also Parrish.

 Paris is a somewhat popular first name for men (#1060 out of 1220, Top 87%) and an even more popular last name for all people (#1970 out of 150436, Top 1%).
 (2000 U.S. Census)

-Displayed below is the baby name popularity of Paris for boys.
-Paris reached its peak rank of #592 in the U.S. in 1991, but is not ranked at the moment.
+Displayed below is the baby name history of Paris for boys.
+Paris reached its peak rank of #592 in the U.S. in 1991, and is presently at #1617.
 (2014 Birth Statistics)

-Displayed below is a comparison of the popularity of Paris and corresponding names.
-Parrish is the only other popular varying form of Paris ranked in the Top 1000.
-Adoption of these boy names was at its most widespread in 1991 (usage of 0.204%) and has become much less since, with the version Paris becoming less in vogue.
-(2014 Birth Statistics)
+Displayed below is a comparison of the statistics of Paris and corresponding names.
+Parish, Parris and Parrish are the popular varying forms of Paris (#1617 last year) ranked in the Top 2000.
+Usage of these relations of Paris was at its most widespread 21 years ago (average #1338) and has become much less since.